 In the shop, you also find fresh pannini, homemade biscuits and rusks, preserves made with quinces and green figs, citron marmalade, prickly pear syrup and plenty more.
 There are also pickled onions, garlic sauce, and a devilish hot Jansenville chilli sauce.

-Part-owner Elna van den Bergh is the wife of an Angora goat farmer, so mohair objects are in good supply.
+Mohair objects are also in good supply.
 Look out for the beautiful saddle made entirely from mohair and goat leather.